 I have lately been a subscriber to your tasty and profitable paper, and must say I am more than pleased with it.
-I gave my subscription, in the first place, more to have am more than pleased with it.
-I gave and subscription, in the first place, more to have a chance for one of the many presents than for anything contained in the paper; but I find the paper is worth three or four times the money beside all presents.
-S. W. PAISLET.
+I gave my subscription, in the first place, more to have a chance for one of the many presents than for anything contained in the paper; but I ind the paper is worth three or four times the moncy beside all presents.

-PORTSMOUTH, V4., July 9, 1883.
+S. W. PAISLEY.

+PORTSMOUTH, VA., July 9, 1883.
 I received the papers all right and am delighted.
-My friends and subscribers saythey are surprised at its size and beauty.
-Every person that has seen the paper acknowledged it to be the best paper printed, and say it is worth \$2 per year.
+My friends undau hearbers say they are surprised at its size and beauty.
+Every person that has seen the yaper acknowledges it to be the best paper printed, and say it is worth \$2 per year.